DRIVEN BASE

 Basic Policies on Corporate Governance

-DENSO recognizes the establishment of corporate governance as a priority initiative for achieving sustainable long-term increases in corporate performance in a fast-changing global market.
-DENSO has adopted a corporate auditor system, under which it has established the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board, and Accounting Auditors as statutory bodies.
-In addition to these legal functions, DENSO has established various governance-related frameworks.
-At the same time, DENSO provides information and engages in dialogue with shareholders and other investors regarding its business conditions on an ongoing basis, thereby implementing sound, efficient, and transparent management.
-Also, DENSO has adopted its Basic Policies on Corporate Governance, which can be viewed below.
+DENSO recognizes the establishment of corporate governance as a priority initiative for achieving sustainable long-term increases in corporate value in a rapidly changing global market.
+Based on its Basic Policies on Corporate Governance, DENSO has adopted a corporate auditor system under which it has established the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board, and Accounting Auditors as statutory bodies.
+In addition to these legal functions, the Company has established various governance-related frameworks.
+At the same time, the Company shares information and conducts dialogues regarding its business conditions with its shareholders and other investors on an ongoing basis, thereby implementing sound, efficient, and transparent management.

 Efforts to Improve Corporate Governance